catalyst-cloud/catalystcloud-docs/source/getting-started/cli.rst

   # Activate the virtual environment
   source venv/bin/activate

-  # Install Python openstackclient library into your virtual environment
+  # Install the Python openstack client libraries into your virtual environment
-  pip install python-openstackclient
+  pip install python-{openstackclient,ceilometerclient,heatclient,neutronclient,swiftclient,octaviaclient}

 If you would like to test the CLI with Python 3.x, please use this procedure instead: